ENCCS/gromacs-gpu-performance/content/index.rst

 This lesson material is developed by the `EuroCC National Competence Center Sweden (ENCCS) <https://enccs.se/>`_ and taught in ENCCS workshops.
-It is aimed at researchers and developers who already know the basics of MPI.
+It is aimed at researchers and developers who already have production experience with GROMACS.
 Each lesson episode has clearly defined learning objectives and includes multiple exercises along with solutions, and is therefore also useful for self-learning.
 The lesson material is licensed under `CC-BY-4.0